hendricksonsarahl/100-days-of-code/log.md

 Link to work: <a href="https://www.w3schools.com/sql">w3schools</a>

-#Day 5: June 29.
+#Day 6: June 29.
 Thursday

 Today's Progress: Reviewed some more SQL on w3schools and 3 hours of class!

 Thoughts: Super solid on SQL, want to use it in a larger setting actually using a real database

 Link to work: <a href="https://www.w3schools.com/sql">w3schools</a>

+#Day 7: June 30.
+Friday

+Today's Progress: Started my next big LC101 assignment, user-signup!

+Thoughts: Last day of June!
+Feels good to switch gears back to html/css/flask

+Link to work: <a href="https://github.com/hendricksonsarahl/user-signup">Github</a>